CSE-SUMMER-TRAINING/final-code/README.md

 * [Setup](#setup)
 * [How To Use the Program](#how-to-use-the-program)
 ## Introduuction
-In this document we will discuss the problem that counters our college each year and takes a great effort of them to try to handle.
+In this document we will discuss the problem that counters our college each year and takes a great effort of them to try to handle.<br />
-To be more specified, it may cause them a terrible headache each semester they are trying to put an examination timetable for each division in our college in all branches (Elkhalfawy – Rodelfarag – Eloupoor) or scheduling the observers in each hall or section.
+To be more specified, it may cause them a terrible headache each semester they are trying to put an examination timetable for each division in our college in all branches (Elkhalfawy – Rodelfarag – Eloupoor) or scheduling the observers in each hall or section.<br />
-So, it was a small identification to our Problem.
+So, it was a small identification to our Problem.<br />
 ### Problem identification
 Halls Distribution and Observers Scheduling in all the existence branches of Our College.
 ### Objective